robinhood/faust/docs/userguide/models.rst

 for example JSON dictionary fields.

 If you're integrating with existing systems Faust's :ref:`codecs
-<codecs-guide>` can help you support serialization and deserialization
+<guide-codecs>` can help you support serialization and deserialization
 in any format.
 Models describe the content of messages, while codecs describe how they are serialized/compressed/encoded/etc.
 The default codec is configured by the applications ``key_serializer`` and